 Passengers like to speculate together over a drink or two and there’s often a lot of talk at dinner and breakfast about where you might find yourselves next (some ships purposefully alter course during the night while you’re asleep to really ramp up the surprise element).

-But waiting for that moment when you arrive at the next port and find out where you are, is what most people take these cruises for.
+But waiting for that moment when you arrive at the next port and find out where you are, is what most people take these mystery cruises for.
 If you’re the kind of person who loves being organised and you like to plan, this one isn’t for you.

-Monitors showing the ship’s route are turned off and everyone gets into the spirit of the mystery.
+Monitors showing the ship’s route are turned off and everyone gets into the spirit of the who-knows-what-could-happen.
 There’s a lot of fun onboard, as everyone there is the same like-minded, adventure-loving type of person.

 You’ll get some vague and cryptic clues about the next destination and as you all try to work it out, the guessing game continues until the big reveal.